 Many considered it a gamble when Focus Features acquired the rights for Obsession for over $15 million after its premiere at Fantastic Fest in 2025.
 But let’s hope this big win pushes studios to take more chances on smaller films like these, because when they win, not only are the profits huge, but they also give up-and-coming filmmakers the chance to compete and create amazing films.

-Speaking to Variety, Studio head Jason Blum called the timing of a home release “a big topic of conversation at the moment” and said that he is “a big believer in a long, consistent theatrical window.”
+In its sixth weekend alone, the film still pulled $14 million — a 25% drop that most studio tentpoles would envy.
+Speaking to Variety earlier in the run, studio head Jason Blum called the timing of a home release “a big topic of conversation at the moment” and said that he is “a big believer in a long, consistent theatrical window.”
+Turns out, he meant it.

-If you want to be part of the watercooler conversation right now, however, you’ll need to pay to watch Obsession on the big screen.
-Thankfully, it’s totally worth it.
+If you want to be part of the watercooler conversation right now, you’ve still got a few days to catch Obsession on the big screen.
+But if you’ve been waiting to watch it at home, June 30 is your date.
+Either way, it’s totally worth it.

 Original films still win.
 They always have.
 Obsession just reminded everyone of something the industry keeps forgetting.